Tidal (service): Criticism

-Writing for USA Today's website, Micah Peters released a list of "3 reasons why Jay-Z's new Tidal streaming service is stupid".
+Writing for USA Today's website in 2015, Micah Peters released a list of "3 reasons why Jay-Z's new Tidal streaming service is stupid".
 The article focused on points that the high fidelity, the lossless audio quality model being promoted was "overestimat[ing] the average listener".
 Peters worried that most listeners do not have the required, advanced headphones to distinguish the difference between ordinary and high-fidelity audio (Hi-Fi).
 The article also stated that the $20 price was not reasonable for the mass market.

-Recording artist Lily Allen expressed her opinions on Tidal on her official Twitter account.
+In 2015, recording artist Lily Allen expressed her opinions on Tidal on her official Twitter account.
 She feared that the high price of Tidal, as well as the mass popularity of the artist co-owners, could result in crippling the music industry and increasing piracy.
 She stated, "I love Jay-Z so much, but Tidal is (so) expensive compared to other perfectly good streaming services, he's taken the biggest artists… Made them exclusive to Tidal (am I right in thinking this?), people are going to swarm back to pirate sites in droves".

 Jay-Z responded to criticism with a freestyle during the Tidal X: Jaÿ-Z B-Sides concert.
-He compares Tidal with Apple and Nike and says that Tidal has been subjected to hypocritical criticism.
+He compared Tidal with Apple and Nike and wrote that Tidal had been subjected to hypocritical criticism.

 Kanye West's decision to initially release his album The Life of Pablo as a Tidal streaming exclusive led to criticism from fans, who felt that streaming exclusivity could promote piracy.
 The album was pirated over 500,000 times as of February 17, 2016.
 West later made the album available to stream on competing services.

 In July 2017, West terminated his contract with Tidal, claiming that the service owed him $3 million.

 Finances and royalties

-One artist has stated that artist royalties per track from Aspiro/Tidal are currently over three times than those paid by Spotify, but that royalties may decrease to provide a sufficient return on investment.
+In 2015, one artist stated that artist royalties per track from Aspiro/Tidal were then over three times those paid by Spotify, but that royalties may decrease to provide a sufficient return on investment.
 Jay-Z commented in an interview to Billboard that artists would be paid more by being streamed on Tidal than with Spotify, stating "Will artists make more money?
 Even if it means less profit for our bottom line?
 Absolutely."
 In the same interview, he also stressed the service was for people "lower down on the food chain".

-On February 27, 2016, Yesh Music, LLC and John Emanuele from the band The American Dollar launched a $5 million class-action lawsuit that claimed Tidal has yet to compensate the band for any of the royalty payments accrued from the streaming of the band's 116 copyrighted songs.
+On February 27, 2016, Yesh Music, LLC and John Emanuele from the band The American Dollar launched a $5 million class-action lawsuit that claimed Tidal had to compensate the band for any of the royalty payments accrued from the streaming of the band's 116 copyrighted songs.
 The suit also accused Tidal of using faulty numbers to payout artists while also having undercut these same individuals by 35%.
-A response from Tidal stated that they are indeed fully up to date on all royalties for the group and have removed said intellectual property from their servers.
+A response from Tidal stated that they were indeed fully up to date on all royalties for the group and had removed said intellectual property from their servers.